marcotav/unsupervised-learning/topic-modeling/README.md

 dictionary = corpora.Dictionary(tokens)
 corpus = [dictionary.doc2bow(text) for text in tokens]
 ```
 The function `Dictionary( )` traverses `tokens` and assigns an integer id to each on, while collecting word counts.
 The function `doc2bow` coverts the dictionary into a bag-of-words resulting in a list of vectors, one for each document.
 In each vector there is a set of tuples.
+The tuples are of the form (term ID, term frequency).

 <a id = 'model'></a>
 ## LDA model

+The parameters are:
+- num_topics: how many topics should be generated.
+- id2word: previous dictionary to map ids to strings.
+- passes: Laps the model will take through the corpus More passes, more accuracy.

 ```
 import gensim